CPS-4 Reporting Allegations Policy

 A. A number of units within the University have responsibility for routinely conducting investigations of certain types of allegations of Improper Conduct and have resources and expertise to apply to such purposes.
 These units include Internal Audit, Public Safety, Human Resources and the Chief Compliance Officer.
-In addition, other University parties may become involved in investigations of matters based on their area of responsibility or expertise, for example, risk management, research administration, academic affairs, Office of Equality and Diversity, and conflict of interest coordinators.
+In addition, other University parties may become involved in investigations of matters based on their area of responsibility or expertise, for example, risk management, research administration, academic affairs, Office for Institutional Equity and Inclusive Culture, and conflict of interest coordinators.

 B. The Chief Compliance Officer shall coordinate the investigation of reports under this policy and will enlist the efforts of the appropriate unit within the University to conduct the investigation or may solicit investigative services outside of the University.
 In addition, the Chief Compliance Officer shall:

 1. ensure that all appropriate reporting occurs to the Office of the President, funding and regulatory agencies, Reporters, and others, as necessary;

 2. ensure that all appropriate administrative and senior officials are apprised of the allegations, as necessary;

 3. ensure that appropriate resources and expertise are allocated in order to effect a timely, comprehensive and objective investigation;